Call for Applications Official Rules

 The sponsor of the Program (the “Sponsor”) is the consortium of entities responsible for the Breakthrough Alliance as described on the BTA website.
 The Administrator (as defined below) manages and implements the Call for Applications on behalf of the Sponsor.
 The “Administrator” is Healthcare Innovation and Technology Lab, Inc. (“HITLAB”), 3960 Broadway, Suite 310G, New York, NY 10032.
 The first generation of the BTA was originally launched by New York City Economic Development Corporation (“NYCEDC”) as the Digital Health Breakthrough Network (“DHBN”) in 2016 as part of its broader efforts to facilitate growth in New York City’s healthcare and life sciences sectors.
 Now, HITLAB operates the program independently and continues to provide prototype testing services to the digital health ecosystem.

-- Overview of Call for Applications – Dates for 2021
+2. Overview of Call for Applications – Spring dates for 2022

 A Call for Applications to the Program will be administered by the Administrator.
 The number of calls and Pilot projects may be modified at any time at the sole discretion of the Administrator.